Symmetric Circuits for Rank Logic: Abstract

 \section{Abstract}

 Fixed-point logic with rank (FPR) is an extension of fixed-point logic with counting (FPC) with operators for computing the rank of a matrix over a finite field.
-The expressive power of FPR properly extends that of FPC and is contained in PTime, but not known to be properly contained.
+The expressive power of FPR properly extends that of FPC and is contained in $\PT$, but it is not known if that containment is proper.
 We give a circuit characterization for FPR in terms of families of symmetric circuits with rank gates, along the lines of that for FPC given by [Anderson and Dawar 2017].
 This requires the development of a broad framework of circuits in which the individual gates compute functions that are not symmetric (i.e., invariant under all permutations of their inputs).
-In the case of FPC, the proof of equivalence of circuits and logic rests heavily on the assumption that individual gates compute such symmetric functions and so novel techniques are required to make this work for FPR.
+This framework also necessitates the development of novel techniques to prove the equivalence of circuits and logic.
+Both the framework and the techniques are of greater generality than the main result.